Kyriosity/read-write/README+/.net/README+/a.review/cs-malpractice.md

 ### Phantom gains

-Spans, non-generic collections, record structs, and "jettison" of LINQ are suitable when 1) performance is a huge issue, 2) better syntax and match with entities (e.g. `struct` for _x-y-point_ objects).
+[ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1), spans, non-generic collections, record structs, and "jettison" of LINQ are suitable when 1) performance is a huge issue, 2) better syntax and match with entities (e.g. `struct` for _x-y-point_ objects).

 ### Obsolete constructs